-Level Two consists of placements in the medical specialties.
-These may be at Addenbrooke's Hospital or other hospitals in the region, learning alongside the standard Clinical Studies students.
+Level 2 consists of placements in the medical specialties.
+These may be at Addenbrooke's Hospital or other hospitals in the East Anglia, learning alongside the standard Clinical Studies students.

-Level Three (the final year) is spent in clinical placements in West Suffolk, when Level One and Two skills and knowledge are reinforced and developed in preparation for practice.
+Level 3 (the final year) is spent in clinical placements in West Suffolk, when Level 1and 2 skills and knowledge are reinforced and developed in preparation for practice.
 The emphasis is on integration of primary care, secondary care and the specialties, and following the 'patient journey'.

 Throughout the course, learning is supported by small-group sessions with a Graduate Course Tutor (a senior clinician in West Suffolk); groups in General Practice and the Colleges; and hospital groups led by a Clinical Supervisor (a doctor in training).